stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

     This function launches an "in progress" dialog and deletes the given task via the API.
 When finished it starts a refresh.

-11. **Note:** before continuing be sure that all the correct types have been imported.
-Types which have not been imported will be marked with a red squiggle automatically:
+12. **Note:** before continuing make sure that there are not errors in the file.
+    Errors will be marked with a red squiggle automatically:

     ![](img/0135_eclipse_java_error.png)

-    Eclipse will fix this for you automatically - hover over the error and select **Import**.
+    If you find any errors, hover the mouse over them to see if Eclipse can provide a quick fix:

     ![](img/0140_eclipse_java_error_fix.png)

-12. Repeat for any remaining missing type errors.

-That should be it!
+Done!
 We've just added the ability for the user to delete a task item directly from the List Tasks activity.

 ###Task 2 - Test the new Delete feature

 In this task we will test the "Delete" feature we just added.

-01. Start debugging the app with **Debug as > Android Application**.
+01. Start debugging the **o365-tasks** app with **Debug as > Android Application**.
 When the app launches, sign in.

 02. Long-press on any task in the list - a context menu will appear.
 Select **Delete**.